joeyheo/BPF-TRACK/README.md

 If you use this framework in academic or engineering work, please cite:

-> Heo, J., "An Open-Source Browser-Based Pseudo-Telemetry Framework for Early-Stage Functional Validation of Directional Tracking Systems," *Journal of Aerospace Information Systems*, 2026.
+> Heo, S., "An Open-Source Browser-Based Pseudo-Telemetry Framework for Early-Stage Functional Validation of Directional Tracking Systems," *Journal of Aerospace Information Systems*, 2026.

 ## License